 Personalized training modules

 Personalized training modules use branching scenarios to personalize the content, based on the responses of the user.
-It’s an effective way to ensure that your content is tailored to different individuals and is relevant and useful to them.
+It’s an effective way to ensure that when you create elearning content, it is tailored to different individuals and is relevant and useful to them.

 - Assessing skips gaps